alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Using these is NOT faster than using LOCALS or standard VALUES with TO.

-These do add that "teletype line-noise with a duplex mismatch during an electrical storm look and feel" to our code.

 For §c .. §f there are ++ increment add +! and floating add +! suffixes, that increment and add values to the volatiles respectively.

 I will be using these words to draw some graphics later, I want to use floating point.

-Meanwhile here in the terminal I have commented most of them out, not to clutter the dictionary with dozens of words.

 The available volatiles are c, d, e, f, x, y and z.
 If you need more of the 24 available registers in your code, uncomment them in the asm file.